 Typically in situations involving an accident or injury, you must prove that someone acted negligently or carelessly -- which somehow caused or contributed to your injury.
 However, under the theory of strict liability, a consumer may recover from injuries caused by a defective product without proving negligence.
 All that must be proven is that the product or activity was unreasonably dangerous, and that plaintiff's injuries were the result.
 By holding manufacturers responsible for these types of injuries, manufacturers have a major incentive to ensure that their products are safe for the general public.

-Determining who is liable for one's injuries is no easy task, which is why many lawyers specialize in this field.
+Determining who's liable for one's injuries is no easy task, which is why many lawyers specialize in this field.
 If you have questions about liability or injuries, it's a good idea to get in touch with a skilled personal injury attorney who can explain how negligence liability laws in your jurisdiction apply to your particular situation.